maykinmedia/drf-jsonschema-serializer/docs/reference.rst

 Public API
 ==========

-.. automodule:: drf_jsonschema
+.. automodule:: drf_jsonschema_serializer
     :members:

 Schema validation strictness
 ============================

-:class:`drf_jsonschema.JSONSchemaField` performs schema validation to a varying degree of strictness.
+:class:`drf_jsonschema_serializer.JSONSchemaField` performs schema validation to a varying degree of strictness.
 Many format validations are implemented via additional, optional libraries.
 For a reference of builtins, see ``jsonschema._formats`` and look for the attempted imports.